BlogCustomer Feedback

 Adding a progress bar to a Survicate survey can be done with one click.

-But especially if a customer is already frustrated, you don’t want to bother them longer than you have to.
+But especially if a customer is already frustrated, you don’t want to bother them longer than necessary.

-Survicate will still provide meaningful insights, even if customers don’t get to the end of the survey.
-That in itself may be valuable data - that your survey is too long or complicated.
+Survicate will still provide meaningful insights, even if customers don’t complete the survey.
+That in itself may be valuable data—that your survey is too long or complicated.

 What is a good customer effort score?

-There is no cross-industry CES benchmark.
+There is no cross-industry customer effort score benchmark.
 This is because not all companies apply the official 7-point scale, and different average effort is required for customers to receive different services.

 The rule of thumb is to aim for an average of 5 or 6 (on a 7-point scale).
 A perfect score of 7 likely means customers didn’t put in the effort to rate the business honestly.
 This could be because the survey appeared at an inappropriate time, e.g., a month after contact with customer service.